millsguo/anit_cms_for_zf3/README.md

 More information on composer:
 https://getcomposer.org/download/

-Git :
+- Github :
 You can find the the clone project here : https://github.com/rongeb/anit_cms_for_zf3.git

-Composer :
+- Composer :
 composer require atnightandintransportation/cms
 or
 php composer.phar require atnightandintransportation/cms

-Login to connect to the back-office : user : anit_admin password : anit_admin
+- Login to connect to the back-office : user : anit_admin
+password : anit_admin

-Login to connect to the extranet : user : anit_private@anit.org password : anit_private@anit.org
+- Login to connect to the extranet : user : anit_private@anit.org
+password : anit_private@anit.org

-Requirement
+- Requirement
 MySql 5 or above
 php >= 5.6 for zend framework 3